nesaku/BiblioReads/README.md

 There are two ways you can use BiblioReads:

-1. Visit [biblioreads.netlify.app](biblioreads.netlify.app) and paste the GoodReads book url into the input box.
+1. Visit [www.biblioreads.ml](https://www.biblioreads.ml) and paste the GoodReads book url into the input box.
-2. Replace the `https://www.goodreads.com` of any book page with `biblioreads.netlify.app`.
+2. Replace the `https://www.goodreads.com` of any book page url with `https://www.biblioreads.ml`.
 Then click the "Fetch Data" button.
-For example: [www.goodreads.com/book/show/5907.The_Hobbit](https://www.goodreads.com/book/show/5907.The_Hobbit) to [biblioreads.netlify.app/book/show/5907.The_Hobbit](https://biblioreads.netlify.app/book/show/5907.The_Hobbit).
+For example: [www.goodreads.com/book/show/5907.The_Hobbit](https://www.goodreads.com/book/show/5907.The_Hobbit) to [www.biblioreads.ml/book/show/5907.The_Hobbit](https://www.biblioreads.ml/book/show/5907.The_Hobbit).

 ### How Does This Work? - Scraping